(1)

 We use the word radical in its original sense—to get to the root of something.
 We are defined by an affiliation with critical and experience-based perspectives of the world.
 We see intentional spaces such as this as essential meeting places to develop community.
 Incendium is for anyone who is interested in critical literature or a comfortable space to read.

 The current collection is curated based on our own personal interests and projects, as well as the interests of previous radical libraries that have built the collection over the years, from Barricade bookshop; Loophole, HOP and Hotshots community centres; and the Incendium mobile library.
-We prioritise materials that center the voices of marginalised communities and individuals, and that document and support social change.

 Incendium Radical Library Press is an independant publisher run out of the library.
-The press prioritises critical and experience-based perspectives of the world, and attemps to center marginalised voices.
+The press prioritises critical and experience-based perspectives of the world, and attemps to center often marginalised voices.
 The press is founded with a belief in the transformative potential of reading and writing with community.

 Who we are